 “Love makes you a better person,” counsels Shazia.
 “If things didn’t work out well between two people, it does not necessarily mean that they cannot move on and be happy with someone else.
 Being emotionally aware and navigating your feelings in the right direction will help in overcoming heartbreak.
 Remember, all healing begins with yourself.”

-Feeling empty after a breakup is a feeling that feels all-consuming.
+Feeling empty after a breakup is a feeling that gets all-consuming.
 But never forget that new love, new dreams, and passions will come along to fill in that emptiness.
 A little faith, some wallowing, and an open, albeit, scarred heart are truly all you need to get over heartbreak.